Espoonlahti

 Future plans for Espoonlahti

-The development of central Espoonlahti continues.
+The development of the centre of Espoonlahti continues.
 The goal is to develop it into a lively urban centre with excellent services that are easy to reach from all parts of the Greater Espoonlahti area.

 In Soukka, which is part of the Greater Espoonlahti area, infill construction will first take place around the metro station along Yläkartanontie.
 The first phase of infill construction will create homes for about a thousand new residents.